 About the competition:

-In the very early days CHS played quite a few contests against the "Normal" Schools which were to become the "State Teachers Colleges" and today are
+In the very early days CHS played quite a few contests against the "Normal" Schools which were to become the "State Teachers

-C.U.P. , I.U.P. , L.H.U. , etcetera.
-Indiana Normal consistently clobbered CHS in the 'teens while we swapped back and forth with Clarion.
+Colleges" and today are C.U.P. , I.U.P. , L.H.U. , etc. Indiana Normal consistently clobbered CHS in the 'teens while we swapped

-Lock Haven High typically bested CHS in those days while we apparently never lost to Lock Haven Normal, a squad whose doldrums seem to carry on
+back and forth with Clarion.
+While Lock Haven High typically bested CHS in those days,we apparently never lost to Lock Haven

-to this day.
-In 1917 CHS defeated Central State Normal 13-7; Central State Normal was apparently an alternate name for Lock Haven Normal.
-See
+Normal was apparently an alternate name for Lock Haven Normal.

 HERE.